thundergolfer/thundergolfer.github.io/collections/_posts/2021-02-24-how-to-ask-for-help-in-slack.md

 ## The Checklist

-- [x]  I have 'rubber duck debugged' my own own question.
+- [x]  I have 'rubber duck debugged' my own question.
 - [x]  I checked that this question hasn't been asked before.
 - [x]  I have noted in my message what I've tried.
 - [x]  I have avoided the 'XY problem' by clearly detailing the core problem, X.